Limnoria/Limnoria-doc/use/capabilities.rst

 Final Word
 ----------

-From a programmer's perspective, capabilties are flexible and easy to use.
+From a programmer's perspective, capabilities are flexible and easy to use.
 Any command can check if a user has any capability, even ones not thought of when the bot was originally written.
 Plugins can easily add their own capabilities--it's as easy as just checking for a capability and documenting